 The definition of ‘delay’ is subjective and can range from 30 to 45 seconds, 2 to 3 minutes, once the cord has stopped pulsating or after the placental birth.
 (There is currently no agreed clinical definition of delayed cord clamping, and wide variations exist in clinical trials.)

-More appropriate terminology for the natural process can be ‘physiological cord closure’, which occurs after placental transfusion, the baby has transitioned, the umbilical blood vessels close inside the baby, and the cord appears very thin, white and flattened (see images).
+And the natural process is better described as ’physiological cord closure’, which occurs after placental transfusion, the baby has transitioned, the umbilical blood vessels close inside the baby, and the cord appears very thin, white and flattened (see images).
 This process is most often a component of a physiological third stage.

-There is compelling evidence that shows premature cord clamping is a harmful and unnecessary birth intervention and that delayed cord clamping should be standard practice.
+There is compelling evidence that shows premature cord clamping is a harmful and unnecessary birth intervention and that optimal cord clamping should be standard practice.

 Key articles with links to research and evidence:

 Cord around the neck (nuchal cord) – what parents and practitioners should know

 Delayed cord clamping may protect babies from trauma

 For full list of articles, please see INDEX

 For links to scholarly articles, reviews and research, please see EVIDENCE-BASE & LINKS